FatemehFirouzi/Unicorn-Investment-Analysis/README.md

 ## Summary
 After conducting data cleaning, including addressing inconsistent and invalid data for some columns, I proceeded with exploratory data analysis (EDA) using SQL, and have obtained the following result for these questions:
+### Questions
-Which are the top ten countries with the most startups?
+1- Which are the top ten countries with the most startups?
 Based on the provided result, the top ten countries with the most startups, in descending order, are:
 United States
 China
 India